JKRT/OLD_OMFrontend.jl/src/FFrontend/README.md

-These things can probably be removed alltogehter at some point
+These things can probably be removed altogether at some point